 The bay near Mall of Asia was sort of cool just because so many people hang out there

 Sadly, its capital is not much to write home about.
-I actually met people from Manila all over the Philippines who were on weekend breaks or holidays to escape the city for a while, and I could see why.
+I met people from Manila all over the Philippines who were on weekend breaks or holidays to escape the city for a while, and I could see why.

 I came back to Manila a third and final time, this time to catch my flight to Indonesia, and again I had a better time there as I met two Dutch girls in Angeles in northern Luzon who were living in Manila as part of an exchange program.
-They offered me a place to crash in the city and so I ended up hanging out with them in one of the nicer outer neighborhoods where it was quieter and more pleasant.
+They offered me a place to crash in the city and so I ended up hanging out with them in one of the nicer outer neighborhoods where it was quieter and much more pleasant.